Harsha-vardhan-R/ferrumDF/README.md

 }

 ```
-The Library is written to work with data frames larger than 1GB.
+The Library is written to work with data frames smaller than 1GB.
 Chunk reading will be introduced in future versions.